katana-dev/docs/how-to/use-27-amp-types.md

 Now move the AMP TYPE knob to something else (CLEAN for example) and back to CRUNCH.
 This should revert the amp type back to the default (TWEED) which is much higher gain.

+Switch between CH1 and CH3 so it loads your saved CH3.
+You will be back on the DELUXE CRUNCH.

 ## 3rd party software

 Using 3rd party software should quickly become the easiest way to choose Sneaky Amps.
 So keep an eye on this.
 I will update the document when I see implementations.